Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Experimental Evaluation

-\textbf{Efficiency.} From the results shown in Table~\ref{tab:end-to-end-efficiency}, it is clear that \hippasus maintains competitive efficiency, with substantial speedups over complex baselines (ARDA and FeatPilot).
-Note that the execution time of the Base method is zero, since it does not perform any feature augmentation. \hippasus is up to 60$\times$ faster than FeatPilot, as FeatPilot trains LSTM models during the augmentation process to predict join path quality.
-Against ARDA, \hippasus achieves an average speedup of 5$\times$, since ARDA exhaustively materializes all 1-hop joins and incorporates the ML model into its feature discovery process.
-Relative to AutoFeat, \hippasus incurs modest LLM inference overhead, running on average 2.9$\times$ slower, as AutoFeat uses lightweight statistical heuristics that avoid LLM costs, though this comes at the expense of effectiveness as discussed earlier. \hippasus's efficiency stems from its decoupled architecture: the path exploration stage ranks candidate paths using LLM semantic scoring without materializing joins, then the join execution stage selectively executes only top-ranked paths using the suffix-Yannakakis algorithm.
+\textbf{Efficiency.} As shown in Table~\ref{tab:end-to-end-efficiency}, \hippasus maintains competitive efficiency, with substantial speedups over complex baselines (ARDA and FeatPilot).
+Note that the execution time of the Base method is zero, since it does not perform any feature augmentation. \hippasus is up to $63\times$ faster than FeatPilot, as FeatPilot trains LSTM models during the augmentation process to predict join path quality.
+Against ARDA, \hippasus achieves an average speedup of about $4.7\times$, since ARDA exhaustively materializes all 1-hop joins and incorporates the ML model into its feature discovery process.
+Relative to AutoFeat, \hippasus incurs modest LLM inference overhead, running, on average, about $2.0\times$ slower, since AutoFeat uses lightweight statistical heuristics that avoid LLM costs, though this comes at the expense of effectiveness, as discussed earlier. \hippasus's efficiency stems from its decoupled architecture: the path exploration stage ranks candidate paths using adaptive semantic scoring without materializing joins, then the join execution stage selectively executes only top-ranked paths using the suffix-Yannakakis algorithm.